 When it comes to planting near power lines, help prevent tree problems by planting wisely.
 Check with your local nursery or arborist to find out which type of tree will grow best in your neighborhood, and how big a new tree is likely to grow.
 Below are some guidelines about how far from power lines different trees should be planted.

 No tree zone: no trees or oleanders within 25 feet of power lines.

 Small tree zone: plant trees less than 25 feet in height/spread at least 25 feet from overhead power lines.

 Medium tree zone: plant trees 25 to 40 feet in height/spread at least 40 feet from overhead power lines.

 Large tree zone: plant trees larger than 40 feet in height/spread at least 60 feet from overhead power lines.

 Report a Tree Issue

 Tree related issue?
-Please submit this Report a Tree Issue form and we’ll review the information and let you know what we recommend.
+Use our Report Tree Issue form to let us know about it.
+We’ll review the information and let you know what we recommend.